Purdue University Nike Tennis Camp West Lafayette, Indiana

 The beautiful and historic campus of Purdue University is a short distance from Chicago and Indianapolis.Tennis is played at the Schwartz Tennis Center with its 18 courts; twelve outdoor and six indoor.Meet your coaching staff

-Pawel Gajdzik is in his fourth year as the head coach at Purdue.
+Pawel Gajdzik is in his fifth year as the head coach at Purdue.
 He began his term Aug.
 23, 2009.
 Gajdzik is the ninth coach in program history.Read Full Bio

 In 2011, with five newcomers in the starting lineups, Gajdzik led Purdue to 13 wins, its highest single-season win total since 2003.
 Two Boilermakers nabbed postseason conference honors as freshmen Szymon Tatarczyk and Mark Kovacs were named Second Team All-Big Ten.
 Purdue was in the national rankings for 11 weeks in Gajdzik's second season at the helm and also finished second at the San Diego Invitational.